updated

 Description

 A mother and son living on peaceful 21 acres nestled between 2 big mountains, near every kind of outdoor recreation you can imagine.
 Current projects are fence building and various carpentry tasks in the shop.
-(No experience necessary - but greatly appreciated) Daily feeding of 10 cows, 2 dogs, as well as simply holding down the fort while we are away would be a big help.
-We have an unfinished cabin on the top of the property and a camper near the house for living quarters.
-There's an endless amount of chainsaw work, log splitting and brush clearing/burning for those who are interested.
+(No experience necessary - but greatly appreciated) Daily feeding of 10 cows, 2 dogs, as well as simply holding down the fort while we are away.
+We are away from home a lot!
+We have an off grid cabin on the top of the property and a camper near the house for living quarters.
+Currently expanding the garden, landscaping and building fence.
+There's an endless amount log splitting and brush clearing/burning for those who are interested in staying busy with hard work.
+Everyone is welcome in the house for meals, bathrooms, planning the day or just hanging out.

 Types of help and learning opportunities